keeganareeve/OnlyGPU-CPUConky/README.md

 You can experiment with the colors or anything else.
 Just remember to restore if needed. ))

 ## On my machine, the results look like this!
+On the Desktop itself:

+And while on github (it can still be visible):